brettz9/json-schema-to-zodex/README.md

 #### Use at Runtime

 JSON Schema and Zod does not overlap 100% and the scope of the parsers are purposefully limited in order to help the author avoid a permanent state of chaotic insanity.
 As this may cause some details of the original schema to be lost in translation, it is instead recommended to use tools such as [Ajv](https://ajv.js.org/) to validate your runtime values directly against the original JSON Schema.

-## To-dos

-1. Remove code which may only work with dynamic Zod but not Zodex
-1. Full coverage